 It stands on four Ionic-style columns and used to feature a frieze that depicted magnificent scenes from former wars and stories drawn from Greek mythology.

-The frieze is destroyed to a large extent but there are still parts of it that have survived the passing of time and can now be found in the Acropolis Museum.
+The frieze is destroyed to a large extent, but still, parts of it have survived the passing of time and can now be found in the Acropolis Museum.